firefox-devtools/debugger/docs/running-as-firefox-panel.md

 C:\mozilla-build\start-shell.bat
 ```

-In the shell, navigate to the debugger.html project folder, and follow the Getting Started instructions as mentioned.
+In the shell, navigate to the *debugger* project folder, and follow the Getting Started instructions as mentioned.

 ## Running Nightly with the local debugger